dleese/lp-docs/eforms/source/_docs/_eBriefing/eBriefing.rst

 =========
 eBriefing
 =========
-The *eBriefing*/*EFF* module enables work and collaboration on Electronic Flight Folder (EFF) packages.
+*eBriefing*/*EFF* module enables work and collaboration on Electronic Flight Folder (EFF) packages.
 These packages represent the electronic version of the Flight-briefing documentation.
 They contain all the flight related documents and data such as OFP, weather, weather charts, NOTAMs in a standardized data structure.
 EFF packages are always assigned to a particular flight and to a particular crew.
 Pilots can enter data in specific areas of the flight plan and acquire last-minute updates and revisions.
 In following the structure and the functions of the briefing module are described in detail.
 When selecting the Briefing icon from the navigation tab-bar, Briefing packages assigned to the User’s role are shown.